-At the beginning of each school year, the principal of each school shall ensure that all students and parents/guardians are notified in writing of all school rules related to discipline, suspension and expulsion.
+At the beginning of each school year, the Principal of each school shall provide students and parents/guardians notifications in writing of all school rules related to discipline, suspension and expulsion.
 Transfer students and their parents/guardians shall be notified at the time of enrollment.